b-sarrazin/Get-DriversPackFromDell/README.md

 ## Description

 The script performs the following actions:

-This script allows you to download CAB files from Dell.
+* download CAB files from Dell
+* skip files already downloaded
+* removes old packages when a new one is downloaded

 It is possible to filter according to:
 * computer models
 * operating systems
-* the processor architecture
+* processor architecture
-* the age of CAB files
+* age of CAB files

 ## Exemple